County Line Road Improvements

 - Relocate the existing street light system along the County Line project corridor.

 The anticipated investment in County Line Road is more than $4 million.
-Federal and state funds will cover approximately 60% of the project.
+Federal funds will cover approximately 60% of the project.
 The remaining cost will be the responsibility of the cities of Kettering and Beavercreek and will be split 50/50%.

 The project is expected to begin in Spring of 2021.
 We anticipate that construction will take approximately 18 months and if the project remains as scheduled work will be complete by Fall of 2022.